Reading: Vocabulary in Context

 Let's analyze why the author's choices are more powerful than simpler synonyms.

-Nuance: `Descend` creates a slow, graceful, and encompassing feeling, as if a blanket of twilight is gently covering the town.
-It is more poetic and atmospheric than the simple word `arrive`. -
+Nuance: This word creates a slow, graceful, and encompassing feeling, as if a blanket of twilight is gently covering the town.
+It is more poetic and atmospheric.

-Nuance: `Subsided` suggests a gradual and welcome reduction of something powerful and intense, like a fever or a storm.
-It perfectly captures the feeling of the day's intense heat finally breaking and fading away. -
+Nuance: This suggests a gradual and welcome reduction of something powerful and intense, like a fever or a storm breaking.
+It perfectly captures the relief from the day's heat.

-Nuance: `Dissipated` implies that the energy didn't just stop, but that it scattered and vanished into the air.
-This enhances the sense of a slow, magical transition from noise to quiet. -
+Nuance: This implies that the energy didn't just stop, but scattered and vanished into the air, enhancing the sense of a magical transition from noise to quiet.

-Nuance: `Ephemeral` is a more literary word that suggests something is not only brief but also beautiful and precious because it is so brief.
-It adds a layer of delicate beauty to the sunset. -
+Nuance: This is a more literary word suggesting something is not only brief but also beautiful and precious *because* it is so brief.
+It adds a layer of delicate beauty.

-Nuance: `Luminous` suggests that the buildings are emitting their own soft, magical light from within, rather than just reflecting external light.
-It creates a more enchanting and otherworldly image.
+Nuance: This suggests the buildings are emitting their own soft, magical light from within, rather than just reflecting it.
+It creates a more enchanting image.

-1. After the nonstop, repetitive noise from the construction site next door, the silence in the evening felt ______.
+1. After the nonstop, repetitive noise from the construction site, the silence in the evening felt _______.

 - A. good